Doctor of Musical Arts in Composition

-Composition students must present a public program of original compositions approximately 45 minutes in length and participate in at least one work as either a performer or conductor.
+Composition students must present a public program of original compositions with approximately 45 minutes of music and participate in at least one work as either a performer or conductor.

-All recitals and public appearances required for the D.M.A. are graded by the performance members of the student's graduate advisory committee.
+All recitals and public appearances are graded by the student's graduate advisory committee chair.
 The student must achieve at least a grade of B on each recital for satisfactory completion of degree requirements.

 Written and Oral Comprehensive Examinations

 Composition doctoral students must take written qualifying examinations in composition, music theory and musicology when most of the course work has been completed and the research skills/responsible scholarship requirements have been fulfilled.
 All diagnostic deficiencies must be satisfied before taking the written qualifying and oral comprehensive exams.
 After successful completion of the written qualifying examinations, the student is eligible to schedule the oral comprehensive examination administered by the student’s graduate advisory committee.